mbusel04/cse15l-lab3-report/index.md

 ```

 ## -c
-Instead of returning lines, shows only the count of how many lines contain input pattern:
+Instead of returning lines, shows only the count of how many lines contain the input pattern:
 #### Ex.
 1:
 Run:
 ```bash